 Manufacturing associations give their members many advantages in a fast-paced, competitive, global economy.
 Some manufacturing associations to consider are:

-Kansas Manufacturing Council – located in Topeka, KMC part of the Kansas Chamber of Commerce who is the state affiliate of the National Association of Manufacturers (NAM).
+- Kansas Manufacturing Council – located in Topeka, KMC is part of the Kansas Chamber of Commerce.

 Check your local area for industrial associations and other associations and organizations.

 Contact KMS if you would like more information on a Kansas Association.